Top 7 PWA frameworks for developing Progressive Web Apps

 Progressive Web Apps (PWAs) offer a host of benefits, including cross-platform compatibility, offline functionality, improved performance, push notifications for engagement, easy installation, cost-effectiveness, enhanced security, discoverability through search engines, and seamless automatic updates.
 This combination of features makes PWAs a compelling choice for businesses and developers seeking to deliver a user-friendly and versatile app experience.

-5. What are some examples of Progressive Web Apps?
+5. What are some examples of Progressive Web App Framework?

 Progressive Web Apps (PWAs) have become increasingly popular due to their ability to combine the best features of web and mobile apps.
 Here are some examples of notable PWAs: Flipkart, Forbes, Starbucks, Uber, Pinterest, etc.